 Building Core Values

 The answers to all these questions would actually help you know the thought process of your little one.
-Just make sure your questions pop at unsuspecting times and be smart enough to keep your response for another time.
+Just make sure your questions pop at unsuspecting times and be smart enough to hold your response for another time.

-This shall help to maintain an honest dialogue in the future.
+This will help to maintain an honest dialogue in the future.
 The first time I asked my daughter about the pranks she would love to play with her friends, her answers were more unabashed.
 The next time they were more guarded and controlled.